GamesCreed

 Terra Memoria is an interesting retro and 3D spin on a game of magical adventure.

-Terra Memoria was Developed by La Moutarde, an indie game studio that is comprised of five individuals sporting their own focuses of game design, and published by Dear Villagers.
+Terra Memoria was developed by La Moutarde, an indie game studio that is comprised of five individuals sporting their own focuses on game design, and published by Dear Villagers.
 Terra Memoria is a game that will have players taking on a cozy and interestingly combined graphical adventure with six characters and a mysterious awakening of robots.

-Starting the game, the player is shown an interaction between NPC, who seem to be at their wit’s end with the state of things in the land of Terra.
+Starting the game, the player is shown an interaction between an NPC, who seems to be at their wits’ end with the state of things in the land of Terra.
 Leading into the conversation between the characters, the player will come to learn of the state of things in the land… While waiting for the first main character to arrive.

 Terra Memoria, PC, Review, Screenshots, Gameplay, GamesCreed

-The next function of Terra Memoria that comes to be explained will be that of the power indicator, this indicator will give the player the ability to choose one of two ways to play.
+The next function of Terra Memoria that will be explained will be that of the power indicator.
+This indicator will give the player the ability to choose one of two ways to play.
 One way would be to play again while the others offer the player a more powerful attack.
-The information on a skill can be found on the right or left of the respective skills.
+The information on a skill can be found on the right or left of the respective skill.

-When it comes to attacks in the game, each seems to have its own corresponding elements such as wind, fire, lighting, ice, earth, and water.
-However, there is a mysterious hidden element that happens to be more powerful than all of the elements combined, aside from this explanation, players are also shown a visual example of how to determine a monster’s weakness found next to its life bar.
+When it comes to attacks in the game, each seems to have its corresponding element,s such as wind, fire, lightning, ice, earth, and water.
+However, there is a mysterious hidden element that happens to be more powerful than all of the elements combined.
+Aside from this explanation, players are also shown a visual example of how to determine a monster’s weakness found next to its life bar.
 Successfully hitting the specific weaknesses guarantees more damage on a hit, basically hitting it with critical each time.

 Terra Memoria, PC, Review, Screenshots, Gameplay, GamesCreed